aserimeha8-byte/Mamaearth-Product-Portfolio-Market-Based-Analysis/README.md

 ## End-to-End SQL Project on Mamaearth brand Product Analysis (Dummy Dataset from Kaggle): Pricing Architecture, Category Dominance, and Consumer Sentiment Analysis

 ### 📊Project Overview:
-This project analyzes Mamaearth’s e-commerce containing *250+* entries footprint using Advanced SQL(Joins, Window Functions, Subqueries, CTEs).
+This project analyzes Mamaearth’s e-commerce containing **250+** entries footprint using Advanced SQL(**Joins, Window Functions, Subqueries, CTEs**).
 The goal was to solve a specific business challenge: Identifying the *Sweet Spot* in product pricing and category saturation to drive promotional growth.
-By querying a catalog of *160+* products across *10* categories, I mapped out the brand's product market positioning and identified untapped opportunities in their product mix.
+By querying a catalog of **160+** products across **10** categories, I mapped out the brand's product market positioning and identified untapped opportunities in their product mix.

 ### 🎯Business Objectives
-- 1.Category Analysis:Quantify SKU depth to identify "Hero" vs. "Under-leveraged" categories.
+- 1.**Category Analysis**:Quantify SKU depth to identify "Hero" vs. "Under-leveraged" categories.
-- 2.Pricing Strategy: Segment the portfolio into price buckets to understand the brand’s affordability index.
+- 2.**Pricing Strategy**: Segment the portfolio into price buckets to understand the brand’s affordability index.
-- 3.Customer Sentiment: Analyze rating distributions to find quality gaps and identify high-performing lines.
+- 3.**Customer Sentiment**: Analyze rating distributions to find quality gaps and identify high-performing lines.
-- 4.Correlation Insights: Statistically determine if premium-priced items correlate with higher customer satisfaction.
+- 4.**Correlation Insights**: Statistically determine if premium-priced items correlate with higher customer satisfaction.
-- 5.Discount Analysis: Evaluate the correlation between aggressive discounting and product ratings to measure promotional ROI.
+- 5.**Discount Analysis**: Evaluate the correlation between aggressive discounting and product ratings to measure promotional ROI.

 ### 📁 Project Structure/
 ```